guaix-ucm/licaplot/README.md

 licaplot-filters --console process -d csv/uvir_filters --save
 ```

+After this step both filter ECSV files contains additional columns with the clear photodiode readings, the photodiode model QE and the final transmission curve as the last column.

-We can plot our results using licaplot-csv.
+We can plot our results using `licaplot-csv`.
 The column to be plotted is the fifth column (transmission) against the wavelenght column which happens to be the first.

 ```bash
 licaplot-csv --console multi -i csv/uvir_filters/SP740_QEdata.ecsv csv/uvir_filters/SP750_QEdata.ecsv --overlap -wc 1 -yc 5  --filters
 ```

-After this step both filter ECSV files contains additional columns with the clear photodiode readings, the photodiode model QE and the final transmission curve as the last column

 ## Generating LICA photodiodes reference data